ewedell/BSCAMPP/README.md

   1. Placement results of query sequences in the reference tree in `.jplace` format.

-BSCAMPP is an extension and scalable solution to its previous method [SCAMPP](https://github.com/chry04/PLUSplacer) for phylogenetic placement.
-BSCAMPP achieves some magnitudes of speedup compared to the SCAMPP framework.
+SCAMPP and BSCAMPP are two scalable solutions for phylogenetic placement.
+SCAMPP is designed more for accuracy and BSCAMPP is designed more for speed.
+BSCAMPP achieves some magnitudes of speedup compared to SCAMPP.
 The core algorithm is described in detail at <https://doi.org/10.1101/2022.10.26.513936>.
-In short, BSCAMPP in default uses EPA-ng as the base placement method, allowing it to scale to placement trees of up to ~200,000 leaves.
-BSCAMPP achieves this by extracting appropriate subtrees and assigning each query to its most fitting subtree.
+In short, Both frameworks in default use EPA-ng as the base placement method, allowing it to scale to placement trees of at least ~200,000 leaves.
+Our two methods achieve this by extracting appropriate subtrees and assigning each query to its most fitting subtree.

-BSCAMPP essentially is a divide-and-conquer framework and can be used with any base placement methods (e.g., `pplacer` as well).
+They are divide-and-conquer frameworks and can be used with any base placement methods (e.g., `pplacer` as well).
-Currently, BSCAMPP is implemented with `epa-ng` and `pplacer`.
+Currently, BSCAMPP and SCAMPP are implemented with `epa-ng` and `pplacer`.

+#### BSCAMPP
 It is recommended that BSCAMPP be used with subtrees of size 2000 and with 5 votes based on current best results, especially if sequences are fragmentary.
 Defaults for the subtree size and number of votes are set to 2,000 and 5 respectively (see [Usage](#usage) for more details on customizing BSCAMPP).

 #### SCAMPP
-SCAMPP is also implemented in BSCAMPP.
+SCAMPP is also implemented in BSCAMPP, originally from <https://github.com/chry04/PLUSplacer>.
+Its default also uses EPA-ng and a subtree size of 2,000.
 The user can invoke SCAMPP by running `run_scampp.py` or `scampp` (if installed with PyPI) after installation.

 # Installation
-BSCAMPP was tested on **Python 3.8 to 3.12**.
-There are two ways to install and use BSCAMPP: (1) with PyPI, or (2) from this GitHub repository.
-If you have any difficulties installing or running BSCAMPP, please contact Eleanor Wedell (ewedell@illinois.edu).
+BSCAMPP and SCAMPP were tested on **Python 3.8 to 3.12**.
+There are two ways to install:
+(1) with PyPI, or (2) from this GitHub repository.
+If you have any difficulties installing or running BSCAMPP or SCAMPP, please contact Eleanor Wedell (ewedell2@illinois.edu).

 ### External requirements
 * **Base placement method**:
-  EPA-ng and/or pplacer are requirements to run BSCAMPP since BSCAMPP will use them as the base phylogenetic placement methods.
+  EPA-ng and/or pplacer are requirements since BSCAMPP and SCAMPP will use them as the base phylogenetic placement methods.
-  By default, BSCAMPP will search for binary executables of `pplacer` and `epa-ng` in the user's environment when running for the first time.
+  By default, the software will search for binary executables of `pplacer` and `epa-ng` in the user's environment when running for the first time.
   We also included a compiled version of `pplacer` for the Linux system under `bscampp/tools`.
 * **C++ OpenMP**:
   We also use OpenMP to speed up the similarity comparison between sequences using C++, which is required to run the pre-compiled binaries.

 ### (1) Install with `pip`
-The easiest way to install BSCAMPP is to use `pip install`.
+The easiest way to install BSCAMPP and SCAMPP is to use `pip install`.
 This will also install all required Python packages.

 ```bash
 # 1. install with pip (--user if no root access)